mothusi1/COVID-19-Data-Exploration/README.md

 The source of our data is taken from [Our World in Data](https://ourworldindata.org/covid-deaths).
 The Economist Intelligence Unit's world-class forecasts are updated **every month** to incorporate the latest economic and political events.
 The latest data together with timely forecasts makes WorldData one of the *fastest* and most *reliable sources* of economic data.

+This data runs from the beginning of January 2020, when the pandemic struck, until year ending 2022.
+Included is forecasting of COVID infection rate all through till December 2023.

 ## Tools Used:

 1. Microsoft Excel